 Slowly, as the hours passed, I had a sense of déjà vu – that I had been here before.
 It was familiar; the wild movements of her body; the primal sounds that wailed from her throat.
 I was very young and inexperienced, yet I felt completely calm and present in the face of her raw power and her suffering.
 I seemed to intuitively know what to do.

 As the sun rose the next day, Margaret pushed a little boy from her body.
 He was beautiful and perfect, except he did not breathe.
 There was no cry.
 She took him in her arms and kissed and caressed his little body.
 She cried and she grieved.
 She held him for a long time, and then when her tears had stopped flowing, she asked to dress him.
-With the tenderness of a new mother she put on him the clothes she had made, wrapping him in a soft, knitted blanket.
+With the tenderness of a new mother, she dressed him in the clothes she had made, wrapping him in a soft, knitted blanket.
 Only then could she let him go.

 She fell into a deep sleep.
 I continued to sit by her side, feeling a need to still watch over her.
 When she woke we held each other.
 There was no need for words.
 There was nothing left unspoken.
 We were two women who came together for one sacred night and did what we needed to do.
 She did the work and I accompanied her.